flimzy/hapi/README.md

 We have similar problems if we need to consume requests with bodies of different media types.
 Perhaps you want to accept input from your clients as either JSON+Collection or as XML.
 You have to do all that bookkeeping and piping yourself.

 Thus the primary goal of HAPI is to simplify the media type dimension of Hypermedia API routing.

+## Compatibility

+HAPI is a wrapper around [httprouter](https://github.com/julienschmidt/httprouter#web-frameworks-based-on-httprouter), and like httprouter, it provides a couple of functions to make it easy to use http.Handler, http.HandlerFunc, and even httprouter.Handle: hapi.Handler(), hapi.HandlerFunc(), and hapi.Handle() respectively.